 He began to pursue his call to ordained ministry after seven years in the Army and received the Master of Divinity decree from Seabury-Western Theological Seminary in 2004.
 Fr.
 Porter was ordained a transitional deacon in the diocese of Upper South Carolina in June 2004 and was ordained a priest in April 2005.
 Fr.
 Porter is bi-vocational and continues in the private practice of medicine as well as serving as rector of St. ThomasChurch, Chicago.
 He has been instructor of medicine at the University of South Carolina School of Medicine as well as the Northwestern University Feinberg School of Medicine and is a Fellow of the AmericanCollege of Physicians.
 He is an active member of the Omega Psi Phi Fraternity.
 He is married to his beautiful wife Lisa.
 They have two children, Fulton Niles and Haleigh Elise.
 The Porters reside in Flossmoor, Illinois.

 Fr.
-Porter also serves as Dean of the Chicago South Deanery in the Episcopal Diocese of Chicago.
+Porter has also served as Dean of the Chicago South Deanery in the Episcopal Diocese of Chicago.